MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-advisor/includes/1-introduction.md

 So how to track your environment and ensure cloud usage with correct approach over some pillars like cost effectiveness, security, reliability, operational excellence, and performance?

-To address this, Azure Advisor will give to you proactive, actionable, personalized consultancy to help you follow best practices over those five pillars of cloud usage.
+To address this, Azure Advisor will give to you proactive, actionable, personalized recommendations to help you follow best practices over those five pillars of cloud usage.

 ![A screenshot of the Azure portal displaying the entry representing Azure Advisor.](../media/1-intro-advisor.png)